zig-gamedev/zig-gamedev/README.md

 Sample applications use [DirectX 12](https://docs.microsoft.com/en-us/windows/win32/direct3d12/directx-12-programming-guide) for 3D rendering, [Direct2D and DirectWrite](https://docs.microsoft.com/en-us/windows/win32/direct2d/direct2d-portal) for 2D rendering, [WASAPI](https://docs.microsoft.com/en-us/windows/win32/coreaudio/wasapi) for low-latency audio playback and [DirectML](https://docs.microsoft.com/en-us/windows/ai/directml/dml) for high-performance, GPU-accelerated Machine Learning.

 Helper libraries implemented in Zig that this project provides are: graphics, vectormath, tracy, pix.
-See [Libraries](#libraries) section below for more information.
+See [Libraries](#libraries) section below for more informations.

 Additionally, Zig compiler can build C/C++ code which then can be easily invoked from Zig code.
 This project takes advantage of this capability to use some great C/C++ libraries.